pingcap/docs/troubleshoot-high-disk-io.md

 In addition, some other content may be needed to help locate whether the bottleneck is I/O, and you can try to set some recommended parameters.
 By checking the prewrite/commit/raw-put of TiKV gRPC (raw kv cluster only) duration, it is confirmed that TiKV write is indeed slow.
 Several common situations are as follows:

-- Append log is slow.
-TiKV Grafana's Raft I/O and append log duration are relatively high.
-Usually, it is due to slow disk writing.
-You can check the value of WAL Sync Duration max of RocksDB-raft to confirm, otherwise you may need to report a bug.
+- `append log` is slow.
+TiKV Grafana's `Raft I/O` and `append log duration` metrics are relatively high, which is often due to slow disk writes.
+You can check the value of `WAL Sync Duration max` in **RocksDB-raft** to determine the cause of slow `append log`.
+Otherwise, you might need to report a bug.
 - The raftstore thread is busy.
 TiKV grafana's Raft Propose/propose wait duration is significantly higher than append log duration.
 Please check the following two points:

     - Is the `store-pool-size` configuration of `[raftstore]` too small (this value is recommended between [1,5], not too large).